rowanlg/bald-flavours/_data/reviews/2021-02-20-pasta-loco.md

 ![](https://lh4.googleusercontent.com/FVWNvMcNaXdzzmNSVVQlNCxemV-E5n1Pxsw6GRkpihCml4nQ4rRm8YNC6gHyPWcwoY86w90zUAfixqa04ULFz5V7NHKQK_AkYO4qiwBHv6kkiv4F0Qw29H70dY0U8MsqztQfUeno)Save me.

-I look to the next dish ‘Raviolo doppio of braised duck with Italian peas & crispy coppa in brodo’ and immediately hear the moronic interrogative seeping into my thoughts.
-“Raviolo, like,doppio?And BTW ‘brodo’means ‘broth’, omg you’re welcome!” accompanied by an audible plastic grin.
+I look to the next dish ‘Raviolo doppio of braised duck with Italian peas & crispy coppa in brodo’ and immediately hear the moronic interrogative slicing into my thoughts.
+"Raviolo, like, *doppio?* And BTW *‘brodo’* means *‘broth’*, omg you’re welcome!” accompanied by an audible plastic grin.
 Severely imbalanced, lukewarm and astringent to a wince – I see a lot of myself in this dish.

 But there’s a raspberry in there, so that’s something.